Taixi-CHEN/TYrPPG/ReadMe.md

 ## Experiment

-You need to change the data path and run the code using the '''python main.py --config_file ./configs/XX.yaml''',  XX should be the yaml file inside the configs.
+You need to change the data path and run the code using the ```python main.py --config_file ./configs/XX.yaml```,  XX should be the yaml file inside the configs.

 ## Evaluation and Training
 ### Testing